AI

 • Fragmented ecosystem can complicate tool selection

-Perspective: Selenium with AI plugins is perfect for organizations with strong technical teams who want to maintain full control over their testing infrastructure while gaining AI benefits incrementally.
+Our take: Selenium with AI plugins is perfect for organizations with strong technical teams who want to maintain complete control over their testing infrastructure while gaining AI benefits incrementally.

 Category C: Specialized and Enterprise AI